Shakeskeyboarde/wurk/packages/werk/README.md

 ## Prerequisites

-Werk supports projects based on NPM (version 8+) workspaces.
+Werk supports projects based on NPM (version 8+).
 There are no current plans to support other package managers.

 Git is used if available, but is not required.
 If Git is not available, Werk will not be able to detect changes.